donovanglover/nix-config/systemd/README.md

 If you only want to start certain services instead, start them like you normally would with systemd.

+### ssh-agent

+In order for ssh-agent to cache your keys, you must first add them.
+You can do this by using `ssh-add`.

 [openssh]: https://www.archlinux.org/packages/core/x86_64/openssh/
 [rxvt-unicode-patched]: https://aur.archlinux.org/packages/rxvt-unicode-patched/
 [mpd]: https://www.archlinux.org/packages/extra/x86_64/mpd/